-(i) NOTE: This procedure applies only to computers shipped with a 2280 solid-state drive installed in M.2 slot one.
+i NOTE: This procedure applies only to computers shipped with an M.2 2280 solid-state drive installed in M.2 slot one.

-i NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive or a 2280 solidstate drive in M.2 slot one.
+i NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot one.

-i NOTE: Install the solid-state drive mounting bracket, if it is not installed.
+(i) NOTE: Install the solid-state drive mounting bracket, if it is not installed.

-The following image indicates the location of the 2280 solid-state drive/Intel Optane storage that is installed in M.2 slot one and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2280 solid-state drive/Intel Optane memory module that is installed in M.2 slot one and provides a visual representation of the installation procedure.

-- 1. Align the notches on the solid-state drive/Intel Optane storage with the SSD1 slot on the system board. - 2.
-Slide the solid-state drive/Intel Optane storage into the SSD1 slot on the system board. - 3.
-Replace the screw (M2x3) that secures the solid-state drive/Intel Optane storage to the palm-rest and keyboard assembly.
+- 1. Align the notches on the solid-state drive/Intel Optane memory module with the tabs in the M.2 slot one on the system board. - 2.
+Slide the solid-state drive/Intel Optane memory module into the M.2 slot one on the system board. - 3.
+Replace the screw (M2x3) that secures the solid-state drive/Intel Optane memory module to the palm-rest and keyboard assembly.

 - 1. Install the base cover. - 2.
-Follow the procedure in after working inside your computer.
+Follow the procedure in After working inside your computer.